 Breaking Through the Noise on Facebook

 A website that began as a way for college students to connect on campus is one of the world’s largest social networks today.
-With more than 1 billion daily active users accessing the site more than eight times per day on average, Facebook is indisputably one of the most powerful ways to leverage influence and reach your target audience.
+With more than 1 billion daily active users accessing Facebook more than eight times per day on average, the platform is indisputably one of the most powerful ways to leverage influence and reach your target audience.
 Unfortunately, with more users comes more clutter.
+Users are bombarded with memes, fake news, real news, photos of friends and family, advertisements, videos and of course, posts from the brands they follow.

 In an endless avalanche of Facebook posts, articles and photos, a brand’s content must be outstanding to get noticed.
 Try the following tips to break through the noise: